cocaKolya/cocaKolya/README.md

 ## Hi there 👋
 I am Kolya.
-And I am a JavaScript Developer!
+And I am a Frontend Developer!
 ### 📶 My Skills
 - Javascript;
 - Typescript;